BEGES-R fact sheet

 2. Collection of the data necessary for the calculation of induced emissions

-3. Valuation of avoided emissions and of energy consumption guaranteed to be of origin or renewable
+3. Valuation of avoided emissions and of energy consumption guaranteed as of origin or renewable

 4. Calculation and analysis of the Assessment